Supabase RLS Policy Review Prompts for Auth and Roles

 3. INSERT / UPDATE / DELETE policy coverage

 For each table with RLS enabled, list which commands have policies: SELECT, INSERT, UPDATE, DELETE.
-Flag tables missing policies for any command — the default is deny, but partial policies often leave gaps (e.g., UPDATE without WITH CHECK lets users move rows to other owners).
+Flag tables missing policies for any command.
+The default is deny, but partial policies leave gaps (e.g., UPDATE without WITH CHECK lets a user move a row to another owner).
 Output as a matrix.

 4. WITH CHECK vs USING audit

 Review every UPDATE and INSERT policy.
-For each: (1) Does it have BOTH USING (for the pre-image) and WITH CHECK (for the post-image)?
-(2) On UPDATE, does WITH CHECK prevent reassigning ownership to another user?
-(3) On INSERT, does WITH CHECK prevent inserting on behalf of another user?
+For each: (1) Does it have BOTH USING (pre-image) and WITH CHECK (post-image)?
+(2) On UPDATE, does WITH CHECK stop reassigning ownership to another user?
+(3) On INSERT, does WITH CHECK stop inserting on behalf of another user?
 List violations with file:line.

 5. service_role bypass audit